ceu-lang/ceu/manual/manual-toc.md

 #### 4.1.1
 ### do-end

-A block can also be explicitly created with the `do-end` statement:
+A block can be explicitly created with the `do-end` statement:

 <pre><code>Do ::= <b>do</b> Block <b>end</b>
 </code></pre>